Ctrl-Room: Controllable Text-to-3D Room Meshes Generation with Layout Constraints: Experiments

 \subsection{Experiment Setup}

-\textbf{Dataset:} We experiment on the 3D indoor scene dataset Structured3D~\citep{zheng2020structured3d}, which consists of 3,500 houses with 21,773 rooms designed by professional artists.
-Photo-realistic rendered images, such as RGB panorama, semantic panorama, depth map, and normal map are provided in each room.
-Each room is also labeled with the room layout, represented by the intersection lines of walls, roofs, and floors.
-3D bounding boxes of furniture items are provided but noisy.
-We parse these boxes for all the \textit{`living rooms'} and \textit{`bedrooms'}.
-Then, we follow~\citep{wang2021sceneformer} to generate text prompts describing the scene layout.
-Please refer to Appendix~Sec.1.3 for more details about data preprocessing.
-The filtered dataset for training and evaluation includes 4,961 bedrooms and 3,039 living rooms.
+\textbf{Dataset:} We train and evaluate our method on the 3D indoor scene dataset Structured3D~\cite{zheng2020structured3d}, which consists of 3,500 houses with 21,773 rooms designed by professional artists.
+A single panoramic image and 3D scene layout are provided in each room.
+We parse the scene layout using oriented bounding boxes for common indoor room types like the bedroom, kitchen, living room, study, and bathroom.
+Then, we follow~\cite{wang2021sceneformer} to generate text prompts describing the scene layout.
+The filtered dataset for training and evaluation consists of 4,961 bedrooms, 1,848 kitchens, 3,039 living rooms, 698 studies, and 1500 bathrooms.
 For each room type, we use $80\%$ of rooms for training and the remaining for testing.
+Following DiffuScene~\cite{tang2023diffuscene}, we further qualitatively evaluate our layout generation on 3D-FRONT dataset~\cite{fu20213dfront}.

-\textbf{Metrics:} We choose Frechet Inception Distance (FID)~\citep{heusel2017gans}, CLIP Score (CS)~\citep{radford2021learning}, and Inception Score (IS)~\citep{salimans2016improved} to measure the image quality of generated panoramas.
-We also compare the time cost to synthesize an RGB panorama of size $512 \times 1024$.
-To compare the quality of 3D room models, we follow Text2Room~\citep{hollein2023text2room} to render images of the 3D room model and measure the CLIP Score (CS) and Inception Score (IS).
-We further conduct a user study and ask $61$ users to score Perceptual Quality (PQ) and 3D Structure Completeness (3DS) of the final room mesh on scores ranging from 1 to 5.
+\textbf{Metrics:} Follow previous work~\cite{paschalidou2021atiss, tang2023diffuscene}, Frechet Inception Distance (FID)~\cite{heusel2017gans} and Kernel inception distance (KID)~\cite{bińkowski2021demystifying} are used to measure the plausibility and diversity of 1,000 synthesized scene layouts.
+We choose FID, CLIP Score (CS)~\cite{radford2021learning}, and Inception Score (IS)~\cite{salimans2016improved} to measure the image quality of generated panoramas.
+To compare the quality of 3D room models, we follow Text2Room~\cite{hollein2023text2room} to render images of the 3D room model and measure the CLIP Score (CS) and Inception Score (IS).
+We also conduct a user study and ask $61$ users to score Perceptual Quality (PQ) and 3D Structure Completeness (3DS) of the final room mesh on scores ranging from 1 to 5.

+More details about data preprocessing, experimental settings, and baseline implementations can be found in supplementary file Sec.4 and Sec.5.